On the Onsager-Machlup functional of the $\Phi^4$-measure: Restoring finiteness in dimensions

 for $i=1,2$.
 Thus,

 and

-We conclude by using that $|C_n|\lesssim \log n,$ as well as the assumptions on the $z_i's.$ \end{proof} \begin{remark} For an example of $z_1,z_2$ that satisfy the assumptions of Proposition \ref{prop:recover-1}, let $z_1,z_2$ have finite spectral support and equal $L^2$ norms. \end{remark}
+We conclude by using that $|C_n|\lesssim \log n,$ as well as the assumptions on the $z_i's.$ \end{proof} \begin{remark} For an example of $z_1,z_2$ that satisfy the assumptions of Proposition \ref{prop:recover-1}, let $z_1,z_2$ have finite spectral support and equal $L^2$ norms.
+Another example is given by $z_1, z_2$ with only finitely many non-equal Fourier modes and equal $L^2$ norms.
+Indeed, this follows from Parseval's theorem. \end{remark}

+\begin{remark}[On the smoothness of $z$] Proposition \ref{prop:recover-1} is proved for smooth $z.$ This requirement was only made to guarantee convergence of the Fourier series $z_n$ in various H\"older or uniform norms.
+In fact, a more careful power counting, along with Lemma \ref{lem:FourierConvergence}, shows that the latter remains true for $z\in C^{3+\delta}(\T^3)$ with $\delta>0$ arbitrarily small.
+In particular, it holds for $z_1, z_2\in C^{3+\delta}$ that differ on only finitely many Fourier modes with the same $L^2$ norm. \end{remark}

 For the last part of this section, we consider a generalised small ball ratio over several balls (instead of just $2$).
 This limit is in fact finite and can be expressed in terms $\Phi_3^4$ action for all pairs of smooth $z_1,z_2.$ \begin{proposition} Let $z_1,z_2\in C^\infty(\mathbb T^3)$.
 Let $n(r)$ be any function of $r$ with $\lim_{r\to 0^+}n(r)=\infty$ so that $\lim_{r\to 0^+}\log(n(r))r=0.$ Then the following limit holds